 Thursday, 23 October 2025

-Julius Caesar Act III, Scene I – Part Two
+Julius Caesar Act 3, Scene I – Part Two page 108 to 114

-Act III, Scene I – Part Two
+Julius Caesar, Act 3, Scene I – Part Two

-Lines: BRUTUS: People and senators, be not affrighted; ……………….
-BRUTUS: Why I, that did love Caesar when I struck him,
+Lines: Brutus: People and senators, be not affrighted; ……………….
+Brutus: Why I, that did love Caesar when I struck him,

 Have thus proceeded.